-To improve your efficiency, finish dimensioning the top of the part, placing the 3.00 and 0.25 dimensions as shown in Figure 3.17.
-The Linear Dimension tool allows you to place horizontal or vertical dimension by pulling the dimension in the third step towards direction of placement.
-Do not worry that the lower dimension extension line of the 0.25 dimension is on the part.
-You will turn off that dimension extension line later using the Properties tool on the Standard toolbar.
+Finish dimensioning the top of the part, placing 3.00 and 0.25 dimensions as shown in Figure 3.17.
+The Linear Dimension tool allows you to place horizontal or vertical dimensions by pulling the dimension in the third step towards direction of placement.
+Do not worry that the lower dimension extension line of the 0.25 dimension is overlaps the part.
+You will remove that dimension extension line later using the Properties tool on the Standard toolbar.
+You can move the "0.25" text inside of the dimension extension lines by first placing the dimension and then selecting it and using the handles to move the label in between the extension lines.
+It may take some practice to learn to modify dimensions with the handles.
+Be mindful of the Osnap points you may be referencing.